Back to Blog

 What NOT to List

-- AI tools as a substitute for the underlying skill — list both the tool and the underlying competency.
+• AI tools as a substitute for the underlying skill.
+'AI-assisted data analysis' does not replace 'data analysis.'
+List both the tool and the underlying competency.

-- Claiming prompt engineering without being able to demonstrate it — expect to be asked about your structured approach.
+• Claiming prompt engineering without being able to demonstrate it.
+If you list it, expect to be asked about your approach to structuring prompts and handling unreliable output.

 Handling "I Use AI But Is It Really a Skill?"

 Many people use AI tools daily but hesitate to list them because it does not feel like a "real" skill.
-The question to ask is whether your use is systematic or casual.
+This hesitation is usually misplaced — but the question to ask is whether your use is systematic or casual.

 The practical test: could you teach someone else how you use it?
 If yes, it is worth listing and describing.
 If it is just "type a question and see what comes back," it is not a differentiating claim.